 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
-When taken by pill or injection, chemotherapy is a systemic treatment.
+When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
 You may have just one treatment or a combination of treatments.

 Treatment for CUP is only started after doctors have searched for the primary cancer.
 Treatment may include: